TorBox-App/hosted-privacy_policy/README.md

 <li>Your activity on TorBox.
 We don't store logs at all.</li>

 <li>Your location.
-That's basically just IP, but we thought we would mention it anyways.</li>
+That's basically just your IP, but we thought we should mention it anyways.</li>

 <li>Your interests.
 No, we don't look at all the "Linux ISOs" you download to know what type of clothes you like to buy.
 We don't sell you ads.
 We don't care who you are, but we care about you <3.</li>